Characters of Sakura Wars: Rikaritta Aries

 A Mexican singer, dancer, and despite her young age, bounty hunter.
 She wields twin Remington Model 1858 revolvers, one gold-plated and the other silver-plated.
 A very energetic young girl, she loves to play around with the others.
 Due to how she grew up, her knowledge of the world is somewhat limited.
 Rika is a perfectionist which is caused by when her father drowned in a flooding river.
 Rika has a very hearty appetite and will often eat a lot of food (which much of her bounty hunting money goes to).
-She carries around a pet weasel named Niko (Niccolo in the English version), which also (to the dismay of her teammates) serves as emergency rations in case she cannot find something to eat.
+She carries around a pet weasel named Noko (Niccolo in the English version), which also (to the dismay of her teammates) serves as emergency rations in case she cannot find something to eat.